 Since 2016, cases are screened and sorted in different tracks based on their specific profile during the initial process.
-Manifestly unfounded applications, Dublin cases and cases with a high percentage of rejection go directly to the units that can quickly handle these cases.
+Manifestly unfounded applications, Dublin cases and applications from nationalities which have a high rate of refusal will go directly to the units that can quickly handle these cases.
 Other cases are forwarded to the Distribution Unit.
-There is no oral procedure at this stage for this category, but other procedural measures and screening are carried out.
-The different tracks provide guidance on how extensive an investigation is required in an individual case and thus create an efficient flow.
+There is no oral procedure at this stage for this category, but other procedural measures and screenings are carried out.
+The different tracks provide guidance on how extensive an investigation should be in an individual case and thus create an efficient flow.
 A steady flow of cases during the determination process is assured when units request cases from the Distribution Unit.
-Accommodation is offered based on the nature of a case and the ambition is to avoid unnecessary secondary movements.
+Accommodation is offered based on the nature of a case and the goal is to avoid unnecessary secondary movements.
 Consideration is given to individual needs.
 All information and case handling measures under the protection assessment are adapted to the track concerned.

 Track 1 categorises cases where the presumption is that the case will be successful.
 The aim is to create preconditions for rapid settlement for persons who are likely to stay in Sweden.